Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning: Experiments

-For Stable Diffusion, we tested our strength on 45 memorized prompts within a specific target prompts selected by \citet{alberti2025data} from the LAION datasets.
-We performed unlearning experiments on specific time steps to identify the most effective range for Stable Diffusion.
-Interestingly, the results differ significantly from those in image-level unlearning cases.
-In the $[0,750]$ range, we observed no significant changes to the forgotten images.
-However, we found that the later time steps, $[750,1000]$, are more effective for data unlearning in the text-to-image setting.
-While we do not claim these specific time steps are universally optimal, we offer several insights to explain the difference.
-The generated images of SISS and SISS+Ours, where we use time steps [750,1000] and $r_t=0.15$, are visualized in \Figref{fig:hippo}.
-Refer to Appendix \ref{app:vis} for the visualization of other results.

-First, the sampling procedures for evaluation differ between image-level and text-level tasks.
-As explained previously, image-level reconstruction starts from intermediate steps like $t=250$ or $t=500$, where later steps are relatively impractical.
-In contrast, even when the objective is the same to delete a memorized example in Stable Diffusion, the sampling process begins from random noise ($t=1000$), utilizing the condition on a text embedding of ``memorized prompt" rather than a ``memorized image" itself.
-Furthermore, because Stable Diffusion is trained on a vast number of image-text pairs, its generalization ability remains strong even if it loses information about a specific sample.
-Therefore, the effective time steps or low-level filter may vary based on the scenario.

-Our experimental results, which assess both unlearning efficacy and image quality, are presented in \Figref{fig:unlearning_success_rate} and \Figref{fig:final_step_bar_sorted}.
-As shown in \Figref{fig:unlearning_success_rate}, our method achieves a higher unlearning success rate and converges faster than the baseline SISS throughout the training process.
-Although the CLIP-IQA score temporarily decreases during the initial phase of rapid convergence, it remains at a high level overall.
-The final comparison in \Figref{fig:final_step_bar_sorted} further confirms that our approach yields superior unlearning (lower attack success) and significantly better image quality (higher CLIP-IQA).
-These observations suggest that applying unlearning uniformly across all time steps and frequency components is indeed ineffective for unlearning.
+\paragraph{Conditional Text-to-Image Data Unlearning.} For Stable Diffusion, we evaluated to unlearn 45 memorized prompts selected by \citet{alberti2025data} from the LAION datasets. {Fully-memorized prompts consistently generate exact replicas of the training images, whereas partially-memorized prompts contain weaker memorization prompts, thus easier to unlearn.} For conditional cases, we unlearn only time steps $t>t_S$, utilizing the condition on a text embedding of ``memorized prompt".
+As shown in \Figref{fig:unlearning_success_rate}, our method achieves a higher unlearning success rate and faster convergence than the baseline SISS throughout the training process. \Figref{fig:final_step_bar_sorted} further confirms that our approach yields superior unlearning (lower attack success) and better image quality (higher CLIP-IQA).